eclipse-che4z/che-che4z-lsp-for-cobol/clients/idms-dialect-support/README.md

 IDMS Dialect Support enables copybook support features of the COBOL Language Support extension for copybooks called by the `COPY IDMS` statement.

-To enable copybook support, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support).
+To enable copybook support, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) documentation.

 Specify your IDMS copybooks in the COBOL Language Support extension settings under **Cpy-manager: Paths-local: Idms**.